UW-Madison-DSI/Open-Source-Exploration/README.md

 #### Bash

-The following Bash scripts are provided ini the directory 'src/gitlab/bash' to download data in json format.
+The following Bash scripts are provided ini the directory 'src/gitlab/bash' to download data from GitLab in json format.
 These script do not store the data in the database but are provided in order to show the structure of the json that is returned.

 - fetch_my_projects.sh